jknofe/spielsachenbasar-mundelsheim-de/docu/how_to_update.md

 1 access Strato ftp server
 ------------------------
-use a FTP cleint of you favor connec to:
+use a FTP cleint of your favor connect to:
+[ssh.strator.de]

 2 edit FillHtml.js to update Basar information or set the Infobox message